clairegracey28-blip/Project1/README.md

 **Description**: Query 1 provides the user with the average height of all players whose position matches the term "setter."

-**Managerial justification**: This can help coaches and team mangers understand typical physical profile of setters in the database.
+**Managerial Justification**: This can help coaches and team mangers understand typical physical profile of setters in the database.
 Furthermore, it can support recruiting, player development, and lineup insights for a position that often has specifc technical and physical expectations.

 ### Query 2
 <img width="576" height="346" alt="Screenshot 2026-03-29 at 10 01 34 PM" src="https://github.com/user-attachments/assets/b40fdcb2-5dfd-43b0-ae95-4f2738dc216d" />